-Our teachers have worked very hard to create a fun and exciting curriculum that will gear the learning toward a preschool setting.
+Our teachers have worked very hard to create a fun and exciting curriculum that will gear learning toward a preschool setting.
 The new curriculum focuses on kindergarten preparedness and social awareness.
-Each month will have its own theme and then sub-themes to keep the children interested.
-The children are enjoying writing their names and numbers, counting in Spanish, having cutting practice and doing line practice.
+Each month has its own theme and sub-themes to keep children interested.
+Children are enjoying writing their names and numbers, counting in Spanish, learning sign language, having cutting practice, and doing line practice.

 Rachale Brown, Director

 0 in Twos

 4 in Threes

 2 in Six & Up